Community image - American Flag

 When several flags are flown from the same flag stand pole, the US flag should always be at the top except during church services by navy chaplains at sea when the church pennant may be flown above the U.S. flag on the ship’s mast.

 When the flag is displayed as a lapel pin, it should be worn on the left lapel – near the heart.
+A lapel pin signifies achievement, and this was made special to honor the achievements.

 Often people seem uncertain what to do when the Star-Spangled Banner is being played or the flag goes by in a parade.
 Here are the guidelines: